L2L-OakFrog/10-healthcare-related-website/README.md

-# Feeling sick?
+# Feeling Unusual?
 Visit MediCare, We are here for you..

-This site is made to ensure your good health `MediCare`
+This site is made to ensure your good health `MediCare Because We care`

 ## `Services:`